AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-37820-->

-*  The payment methods list is now updated as expected when a guest shopper changes an order’s shipping address to a different country during checkout.
+*  The payment methods list is now updated as expected when a guest shopper changes an order's shipping address to a different country during checkout.
 Previously, changing billing address did not trigger an update of the possible payment methods.

 #### PayPal